tromer/signal_processing/README.rst

 Main issues before first release
 ---------------------------------
-1. refactoring issues:
+#. refactoring issues:

    1. create ContinuousData.new_values method, and then remove all the definitions of __add__ etc from ContinuousDataEven to ContinuousData. thus ease the reading
    2. shorten the name of some functions in the sub-modules (adjoin, filter. threshold etc.) since they are in a module, they can have a less indicative name
    3. change cotinuous/plots.py to continuous/visualisation.py and fix imports
-   4. in tests and examples, use continuos/generators.py instead if creating a signal manualy
+   4. in tests and examples, use ContinuousDataEven.generate instead if creating a signal manualy
    5. use verbs instead of nouns as names of modules. generate, modulate, demodulate

     * use a refactoring tool. vim rope?
     * python-mode !

-2. testing:
+#. testing:

    1. so far using nose. maybe should use pytest?
    2. use test classes.